About Snowparks in the Three Valleys

 The Elements park also has the addition of video cameras.
 These are positioned throughout the park and will record your run for you.
 They are free to use and very simple.
 Activate the camera by swiping your lift pass over the camera's sensor which will start to beep.
 On the fourth beep begin your run.
 Swipe your card again at the stand at the bottom of the run and you can watch your run back on the screen there, or watch it online and download it to share your park runs!

-The Plattieres Park is currently managed by DC Snowboarding (hence its name, DC Area 43) with an injection of cash comes a park worthy of the Three Vallees.
-The park is new and extremely well looked after so is in great condition and can be fun for a visit and play around.
-It is 1200m long with 2 lifts allowing you to get access to the park.
-There are two half-pipes, one for intermediates and the other for experts only.
-This competition standard pipe is used for top level freestyle events which are well worth watching.
+The Plattieres Park is currently managed by DC Snowboarding (hence its name, DC Area 43).
+The park is new and extremely well looked after.
+It is 1200m long with 2 lifts allowing you to get access to the park and there are two half-pipes, one for intermediates and the other for experts only.
+The competition standard pipe is used for top-level freestyle events which are well worth watching.
 The video system within the park, like the Elements Park, means you can film and photograph yourself on the modules.
-This park also sees improvements in 2016-17 with newly decorated shipping containers, free WiFi, a new fun boardercross piste and entertainment every Tuesday and regular “DC parties” with contests.
+Other improvements to this snowpark include free WiFi, a fun boardercross piste and entertainment every Tuesday and regular “DC parties” with contests.

 Val Thorens Snowparks